-The Clown Punk is presented in four stanzas of four, four, four and two lines with a vague rhyming pattern of AABBCCDDEEFFGG though often these are half rhymes.
+The Clown Punk is presented in four stanzas of four, four, four, and two lines with a vague rhyming pattern of AABBCCDDEEFFGG though often these are half-rhymes.
 This means it has a similar form to a sonnet (though the rhyming scheme is different.)
 The rhymes give this poem a vague comical tone.
-This could be symbolic given the poems content.
+This could be symbolic given the content of the poem.
 The poem is amusing but with a slightly cautious undertone.
 The “northern vibe” that Simon Armitage is famous for is evident here but isn’t a focal point.
 Although the narrator’s gender is never revealed I think it has a masculine tone.
 The poem addresses the reader directly a common device in Armitage’s poetry.

 About Simon Armitage